yaobviously/nfl_project/README.md

 # NFL Project

-This project provides a comprehensive analysis of NFL data to predict offensive player fantasy performance.
-To accomplish this task, I utilized advanced modeling techniques, specifically Bayesian Generalized Linear Mixed Models (GLLMs) and Bayesian Neural Networks, which were built using the Bambi package (a wrapper for PyMc3) and TensorFlow Probability.
+This project analyses and models NFL data to predict NFL player fantasy performance for the purpose of competing in Daily Fantasy Sports competitions.
+While that may seem mundane, the contests are unique in that they require competitors to consider the full distribution of outcomes when choosing their team.
+To accomplish this I used Bayesian Generalized Linear Mixed Models (GLLMs) and Bayesian Neural Networks, which were built using the Bambi package (a wrapper for PyMc3) and TensorFlow Probability.

-I chose these models to capture the inherent uncertainty of NFL player production, which is essential for success in NFL Daily Fantasy contests.
+These models capture the inherent uncertainty of NFL player production, which is essential for success in NFL Daily Fantasy contests.
+They were also fun to build.

 # Data Source
 The data is sourced from the [nflfastR package](https://github.com/nflverse/nflverse-data/releases).